Privacy Policy

 - Parent account information: name, email address, authentication identifiers, preferences, and settings.

 - Child profile information: nickname or first name, avatar/character choices, reading preferences, and progress indicators.
 We encourage parents to avoid entering full legal names.
-Names are pseudonymised at rest: the main database stores only a non-identifying pseudonym, while the real display name is kept in a separate, AES-256-GCM encrypted mapping that is decrypted only when it needs to be shown to you (see Section 9 for details).
+Names are encrypted at rest using AES-256-GCM with a per-row random initialisation vector and authentication tag.
+Real names are decrypted server-side only when they need to be returned to the authenticated parent for display, and a separate per-child privacy alias is used in their place for any AI prompts (see Section 9 for details).

 - Usage and activity: interactions with stories, reading sessions, quiz results, comprehension, and word practice history.